 It doesn’t matter if you use Ubersuggest, Ahrefs, or SEMrush; there is one thing that all of those tools have in common: you have to keep going back to get the keyword data you need.

-When you do a search for anything, you see the global search volume along with the volume in your region.
+Now every time you search for something, you’ll see the global search volume along with the volume in your region.

 On top of that, see a list of suggestions and search volume in the sidebar.